1990 OMFL Grand Final: Match summary

 Around a minute after the first quarter began, a brawl began between Lavington and Wodonga players, which lasted for around three minutes.
 Eventually, a free kick was awarded to Wodonga captain Ernest Whitehead almost directly in front of his club's goals.
 However, he missed and kicked a behind, in what was the first score of the match.

 Ken Wright, one of the umpires on the day, recalled in 2014 that "we couldn't get the game going again because the ball had been kicked over the fence, so we didn't even have a ball".

 Lavington led by just two points at quarter time.
 Their lead was extended to 17 points at half-time, then cut slightly to 13 points at three-quarter time, before Wodonga kicked five goals and restricted Lavington to just four points in the final quarter to win the grand final.

 Aftermath

 Fifteen players received a combined total of 68 matches in suspensions following the match − a combined 46 for Lavington players and 22 for Wodonga players.

-Footage of the brawls, which was broadcast live Prime Television, was shown across Australia and around the world.
+Footage of the brawls, which was broadcast live on Prime Television, was shown across Australia and around the world.